Original Writing and Illustration Awards

 Get Home Safe team

-At Huish you can study English Literature A Level – looking at literary styles and ideas across novels, poetry, plays and short stories; you can also study English Language A Level, looking at the development of words across time and over our own life times, including spoken language and non-literary texts – online language, legal language and speeches to name but a few varieties…
+At Huish you can study English Literature A Level – looking at literary styles and ideas across novels, poetry, plays and short stories; you can also study English Language and Linguistics A Level, looking at the development of words across time and over our own life times, including spoken language and non-literary texts – online language, legal language and speeches to name but a few varieties…

 While there is no creative writing as such, you will study and practise journalistic writing (blogs, podcasts, editorials) on the English Language course and you will study the fictional writing of others in English Literature.